-The aims of the Society shall be to further the interest of its members in all aspects of gardening and directly associated activities.
+The aims of the Society shall be to further the interests of its members in all aspects of gardening and directly associated activities.

-This Constitution shall not be added to, amended or rescinded except at an Annual General Meeting or an Extraordinary general Meeting of the Society and then only with the consent of not less than 2/3rds of members present at the meeting and not less than 25 members.
+The Constitution shall not be added to, amended or rescinded except at an Annual General Meeting or an Extraordinary General Meeting of the Society and then only with the consent of not less than 2/3rds of members present at the meeting and not less than 25 members.

 A decision to wind up the Society shall only be taken at an Annual or Extraordinary General Meeting that is attended by a minimum of half the total membership.
 There must be a majority vote in favour of the proposal to wind-up the Society by those attending the meeting.
 In the event that the decision to wind-up the Society is agreed, the meeting shall then go on to appoint a Committee of not fewer than three and no more than seven individuals to oversee the disposal of the Society’s assets.
 The meeting shall give a clear indication to that Committee as to how any remaining funds should be used.
 The Committee appointed at this meeting shall abide as closely as possible to the wishes expressed.